 Step 4 – Do outreach

-We have finally reached the stage where your replacement page exists, and it is time to reach out with value.
-Since outreach is not spam but a service, you are helping fix a real problem on the editor’s site.
+We have finally reached the stage where your replacement page exists, and it’s time to reach out with value.
+Since outreach isn’t spam but a service, you’re helping fix a real problem on the editor’s site.

 3 principles to focus on